davedew/atomik_theme_clone/README.md

 2. npm install laravel-mix --save-dev
 3. npm install @concretecms/bedrock
 4. Leave the webpack.mix.js and all other files alone, then run
-5. npx mix
+5. npm run prod

 ---

-## Laravel Mix CLI:
+## CLI Commands:

-To build assets for development, reach for the `npx mix` command.
+To build assets for development, reach for the `npm run dev` command.
 Mix will then read your `webpack.mix.js` configuration file, and compile your assets.

 ```
-npx mix
+npm run dev
 ```

 #### Watch Assets for Changes

 Particularly for larger projects, compilation can take a bit of time.
 For this reason, it's highly recommended that you instead leverage webpack's ability to watch your filesystem for changes.
-The `npx mix watch` command will handle this for you.
+The `npm run watch` command will handle this for you.
 Now, each time you update a file, Mix will automatically recompile the file and rebuild your bundle.

 ```
-npx mix watch
+npm run watch
 ```

 #### Polling